List of diplomatic missions of the Philippines: History

 Another expansion of the country's diplomatic presence took place during the presidency of Gloria Macapagal Arroyo, with 67 countries hosting Philippine diplomatic missions by the end of her presidency.
 This, however, was not without controversy: in 2010 Senator Franklin Drilon questioned the need for embassies in countries with small Filipino communities, calling for a review of the Philippines' diplomatic presence worldwide.
 Arroyo's successor, Benigno Aquino III, then announced two years later the closure of ten posts (seven embassies and three consulates general): Caracas, Venezuela; Koror, Palau; Dublin, Ireland; Stockholm, Sweden; Bucharest, Romania; Havana, Cuba; Helsinki, Finland; Barcelona, Spain; Frankfurt, Germany and Saipan, Northern Mariana Islands.
-The closures have since been largely reversed under Aquino's successor, Rodrigo Duterte, as the consulate in Barcelona was set to reopen by 2019 after the House of Representatives passed a resolution urging the DFA to do so.
-On 24 September 2018, the consulate general in Houston was reopened, 25 years after its closure, while the consulate general in Frankfurt was reopened on 15 January 2019, and the embassy in Stockholm was reopened on 11 May 2020.
+These closures have since been largely reversed under Aquino's successors, Rodrigo Duterte and Bongbong Marcos, with the 2019 reopening of the consulate general in Frankfurt, the 2020 reopening of the consulate general in Barcelona, and shortly thereafter the reopening of the embassy in Sweden.
+In 2024, the embassies in Finland, Ireland and Romania reopened after funding was approved by Congress, alongside the future reopening of the embassy in Cuba.
+Even missions closed years earlier were reopened, such as the 2018 reopening of the consulate general in Houston 25 years after it was last closed.

-On January 14, 2019, the Philippines opened its embassy in Copenhagen, Denmark, the first new embassy to open since 2012, while the first new consulate to open since 2012 opened in Nagoya, Japan on December 1, 2020.
-In recent years, the government has announced its intention to open new missions, including new embassies in Colombia, Ethiopia, Kazakhstan, Panama, and Ukraine, as well as reopening the embassies in Cuba, Ireland, and Palau.
+Aquino's successors have generally returned to an expansion of the Philippines' diplomatic presence abroad, including the opening of new missions where they did not exist previously.
+Under Duterte, the Philippines opened its embassy in Copenhagen, Denmark on January 14, 2019, the first new embassy to open since 2012, while the first new consulate to open since 2012 opened in Istanbul, Turkey on January 2, 2020.
+Under Bongbong Marcos, the first new mission to open during his presidency is the embassy in Bogotá, Colombia, which opened on October 7, 2024.

+Other missions likely to be opened include new embassies in Ethiopia, Fiji, Ghana, Kazakhstan, Panama, and Ukraine, as well as the reopening of embassies in Palau and Peru.